 |11.||Nikon D90||Y||mono / mono||-||-||mini||2.0||-||-||-|

 |13.||Nikon D40||Y||- / -||-||-||-||2.0||-||-||-|

 |14.||Nikon D80||Y||- / -||-||-||-||2.0||-||-||-|

 |16.||Nikon D200||Y||- / -||-||-||-||2.0||-||-||-|

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D100 does not offer wifi capability.
+In contrast, the D100 does not provide wifi capability.

 Both the D100 and the D5500 have been discontinued, but can regularly be found used on eBay.
 The D100 was replaced by the Nikon D200, while the D5500 was followed by the Nikon D5600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D100 Manual (free pdf) or the online Nikon D5500 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D100 and the Nikon D5500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.